OriginalAlien/MessageMasker/README.md

 ## Examples
 If the information isnt specified via the command line - you will be asked it via inputs
+# BY DEFAULT SELFBOT IS NOT ENABLED AND COMMAND LINE ARGUMENTS ARE NOT NEEDED!

 ---